 As this System is an agent multiple-employer retirement system in which each of the participating municipalities are entitled to define and submit to the Board the benefit provisions for their respective employees, the actual plan provisions are not included in this report.
-In preparing this valuation, we relied on the plan provisions defined and submitted to the State under the 2020 Act 293 filings including any subsequent county plan changes (if applicable) and 2021 Act 205 filings as provided by the System.
+In preparing this valuation, we relied on the plan provisions defined and submitted to the State under the 2021 Act 205 filings including any subsequent plan changes (if applicable) and 2022 Act 293 filings as provided by the System.

-We have rolled forward the total liabilities for all county plans from January 1, 2020 to January 1, 2021.
-These liabilities reflect material changes at the individual plan level (such as plan and assumption changes) if applicable.
-These liabilities are incorporated into all of the 2021 liability calculations to provide a reasonable estimate for the aggregate System's obligations.
+The rolled forward liabilities for the non-county defined benefit plans reflect material changes at the individual plan level (such as plan and assumption changes) including new retirees since the last valuation, if applicable.
+These liabilities, along with the county and cash balance plan liabilities, provide a reasonable estimate for the aggregate System's obligations as of January 1, 2022.
 Further information on these techniques can be found in Appendix B under "Method to Roll Forward Liabilities".